Automattic/themes/wp-dos/readme.txt

 GNU General Public License for more details.

-WP-DOS is based on DOS (https://github.com/wordpress/dos/), (C) Automattic, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 == Fonts ==

 JetBrains Mono
 Copyright 2020 The JetBrains Mono Project Authors (https://github.com/JetBrains/JetBrainsMono)
+License: This Font Software is licensed under the SIL Open Font License, Version 1.1.
+License URI: This license is available with a FAQ at: https://scripts.sil.org/OFL
 Source: https://www.jetbrains.com
-License: This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is available with a FAQ at: https://scripts.sil.org/OFL

 == Images ==